armory/docs/content/en/plugins/cdaas-spinnaker.md

 ## {{% heading "prereq" %}}

-Verify that you meet or can meet these requirements before getting started.
+[Register](https://go.armory.io/signup/) to use Armory CD-as-a-Service.

 ### Networking

-Ensure that your Armory CD (or Spinnaker) instance and Armory Agents have the following networking access:
+Your Spinnaker instance and the cluster(s) where you install the CD-as-a-Service Remote Network Agent(s) need specific ports open.

 {{< include "cdaas/req-networking.md" >}}